ARTEM-SLV/Expense-Accounting-Bot/README.md

 User selects a category
 User enters amount
 Expense is saved to SQLite
-User can view reports grouped by category and time period 📌 Roadmap
+User can view reports grouped by category and period
+📌 Roadmap
  Custom user-defined categories
  Export data (CSV / Excel)